RobotWebTools/rclnodejs/web/README.md

 (`/capability` path); the `{ http }`-only form disables WS entirely and `subscribe()` rejects with `transport_unavailable`.

-For actions, both a bare HTTP URL and `{ http }` use SSE.
-An explicit `{ http, ws }` pair uses WebSocket for actions, preserving cancellation.
+Actions use SSE with HTTP-only endpoints and WebSocket with an explicit `{ http, ws }` pair.

 ```ts
 const ros = await connect({